Signposts

 and a mountain of debt.
 I was driving from New Hampshire to San Diego to

-start a new life on the west coast, and the thought of a free place to stay
+start a new life out on the west coast, and the thought of a free place to

-and a home cooked meal with friends was particularly appealing.
-The three of
+stay and a home cooked meal with friends was particularly appealing.

-us enjoyed a fine dinner and a bottle of wine while the baby slept.
 The

+three of us enjoyed a fine dinner and a bottle of wine while the baby slept.

-apartment was sparse but friendly; the mood warm, hopeful and nostalgic.
-She
+The apartment was sparse but friendly; the mood warm, hopeful and nostalgic.

-especially was looking to the future and so wanted things to go well for all
+She especially was looking to the future and so wanted things to go well for

 But the future can be a hard place and I guess he took the message on the